BernardXiong/rtthread-qemu-rv-virt/README.md

 # rtthread-qemu-rv-virt

-RT-Thread RV64 virt BSP for QEMU
+A basic BSP of RT-Thread for QEMU/RV64 virt